 follows telecoms regulation at EU level and is a leading contributor to the EU Telecoms Trackers.
 He is also the country specialist for Poland for the Telecoms service.
-Jacek's previous experience includes being a programme manager at the BEREC Office, and a policy officer at DG Connect.
+Jacek's previous experience includes being a programme manager at the BEREC Office, and a policy officer at the European Commission DG Connect.